Wikipedia - Free Ency

 Category: Anthropologists from Wikipedia.
 Include: Anthropologists by nationality, Anthropologists by field of research, 20th-century anthropologists, Anthropology educators, Fictional anthropologists, Women anthropologists.

+What Does It Mean to Be Human?
 The Smithsonian Institution Human Origins Program.
 In Search of What Makes Us Human.
 Learn about 5 million years of human evolution in the Hall of Human Ancestors.
+Climate and Human Evolution.
+Anthropocene: The Age of Humans.
+What's Hot in Human Origins?
 Review major issues and current topics in paleoanthropology.
 Links to related resources.
+Fossil Forensics: Interactive.
+Bones contain evidence of how early humans lived, died, and interacted with other organisms.
+Explore what kinds of important clues scientists can find on bones.